ethanc8/NewDocumentation-DeveloperPortal/source/guidelines/programming/writing-good-code.md

 # The Importance of Writing Good Code

-GNOME is a very ambitious free software project, and it is composed of many software packages that are more or less independent of each other.
-A lot of the work in GNOME is done by volunteers: although there are many people working on GNOME full-time or part-time for here, volunteers still make up a large percentage of our contributors.
-Programmers may come and go at any time and they will be able to dedicate different amounts of time to the GNOME project.
+GNUstep is a very ambitious free software project, and it is composed of many software packages that are more or less independent of each other.
+A lot of the work in GNUstep is done by volunteers: although there are many people working on GNUstep full-time or part-time for here, volunteers still make up a large percentage of our contributors.
+Programmers may come and go at any time and they will be able to dedicate different amounts of time to the GNUstep project.
-People’s “real world” responsibilities may change, and this will be reflected in the amount of time that they can devote to GNOME.
+People’s “real world” responsibilities may change, and this will be reflected in the amount of time that they can devote to GNUstep.

 Software development takes long amounts of time and painstaking effort.
 This is why most part-time volunteers cannot start big projects by themselves; it is